 - The DPI can be left at 72dpi for screens, the other options are for Mac and print.

 - Now click on RESIZE and you'll see the data in the top right change.
 The image is now 1200x900px and the file size is 1.08MB

-- We now need to crop the image to remove 100 height pixels.
+- In our example to make our image the required size of 1200x800 pixels we now need to crop the image to remove the extra 00 height pixels.

 - Click on the CROP tool in the left icon list.
 It's the offset square with a line through it under the dropper.

 - You have several option for cropping here.
 In the toolbar you will see MODE: UNCONSTRAINED.
 In this mode you can drag the edges of the crop area about as required.
 I prefer ABSOLUTE DIMENSIONS so you can add 1200 and 800 in the boxes and the crop area changes to this size.
 Then you can drag the box about until it covers the area you want to crop around.
 Then click enter to crop or APPLY in the top left